-Many parents ask what age should a child read fluently as they ask when a child should be potty trained or start to talk.
-Well, the reality is that we are unique and we should not have a set in stone ruler about our development.
+Many parents are concerned about when would be the right age a child should be reading fluently.
+The reality is that children are unique and should not have set in stone ruler about children development stages.

-Making a decision to help your child is better than just give up completely.
-So being calm is key and taking actions is the next step.
+Deciding to help your child is better than give up altogether.
+So being calm is crucial and taking actions is the next step.

 When do Kids Learn to Read and Write?

-Early letter formation and handwriting are also basic skills that everyone needs to learn.
-With this in mind, if a child has developed their enthusiasm for reading they will have an interest in letters and words.
-Therefore the handwriting would be an easier process to introduce.
+Early letter formation and handwriting are fundamental language skills that everyone needs to learn.
+If children develop an enthusiasm for reading, they will be interested in letters and words so that handwriting would be a natural process.

-Children need to read books that tell a story and make them know what is going to happen next, so they can see a real point in reading them.
-Therefore what age should a child read fluently would be when they become confident to read on their own wich they gain with your efforts, support and quality time.
+The age your child learn to ready fluently should be when they become confident to read on their own wich they gain with your efforts, support and quality time.

 The secret is to help your child to develop curiosity and interest in reading.
 Children’s attitude to reading and their interest in books affects their progress immensely.

-Writing is considered an exciting mean of expression, not just a mechanical skill to be mastered.
-Therefore reading with pleasure will enhance the opportunity to learn new words and how they can be put together in an exciting way.
+Reading with pleasure will enhance the opportunity to learn new words and be put together in an exciting way when writing.

-Without having the pleasure for reading the writing would be restricted and would not flow easily.
+Without having the pleasure for reading, the writing would be restricted and would not flow smoothly.

 How can I help my child to start reading?

-A child is learning all the time and it is possible for a child to be reading at age 2.
-Involving children in activities that are laying the foundations for early reading and writing is essential.
+Children learning all the time, and a child can be reading at age 2 when they are involved in activities that lay the foundations for early reading skills.